purescript-web/purescript-webgpu/README.md

 # purescript-webgpu

-No-frills bindings to the webgpu API.
+No-frills bindings to the WebGPU API.

 ## Goals

-1. As close to the WebGPU spec as possible.
+1. As close to the [WebGPU spec](https://gpuweb.github.io/gpuweb/) as possible.
 1. Very limited type-level machinery.
 1. Clickable docs.
 1. Small, single-purpose files.